In Utah, people get paid in all sorts of interesting ways.

 Sometimes they get money.
 Sometimes they get benefits.
 Sometimes they get stuff.

-When you get paid per diem and you get divorced in Utah, do you count it as income when figuring out child support and alimony?
+When you get paid mileage and you get divorced in Utah, do you count it as income when figuring out child support and alimony?

-There’s a 2006 Utah Court of Appeals case that says per diem (and mileage) can be included as income when calculating child support and alimony.
+There’s a 2006 Utah Court of Appeals case that says mileage can be included as income when calculating child support and alimony.

-Because of this case, our experience has been that Utah commissioners and judges almost always consider per diem to be income, and then calculate child support and alimony accordingly.
+Because of this case, our experience has been that Utah commissioners and judges consider mileage to be income, and then calculate child support and alimony accordingly.

 Call Brown Law

 If you find yourself facing a Utah divorce, please call 801.685.9999 for a legal in-person consultation, or use our online scheduling tool.

 Get A Legal Consultation With An Experienced Utah Attorney

 While this website provides general information, it does not constitute divorce advice.
 The best way to get guidance on your specific legal issue is to contact a lawyer.
 To schedule a divorce consultation with an attorney, please call or complete the intake form above.